KartikChoubey29/canon-dslr-keepalive/README.md

 ### Option 1: Automated 1-Click Setup (Recommended for Any User)

-We provide an automated setup script **`AutoDetect-UsbAndRegisterTask.ps1`** that automatically inspects your Windows system, finds your connected Canon camera, enables Windows Event Logging if needed, and registers Task Scheduler:
+This is an setup script **`AutoDetect-UsbAndRegisterTask.ps1`** that automatically inspects your Windows system, finds your connected Canon camera, enables Windows Event Logging if needed, and registers Task Scheduler:

 1. Open **PowerShell as Administrator**.
 2. Run the automated installer: